ohsopp/Diff-SVC/README.md

 # Diff-SVC
-All reference for Diffusion Singing Voice Conversion
+All references for Diffusion Singing Voice Conversion